 In addition to side missions, the Remake also allows you to find collectibles and discover some secrets.
 There are several different categories of collectibles such as, for example, comic books or collectible cards.
 Secrets can be found in different parts of the city – the more time we spend on additional exploration, the more we can find.
 The game allows you to examine all items added to your collection.

-Motorcycles, that were completely absent from the original game, appear in the Mafia 1 Remake.
+Motorcycles, that were completely absent from the original game, appear in the Mafia Definitive Edition.
 Tommy can use a motorcycle to travel around the city instead of driving a car or a truck.
 The authors created a separate driving model for the motorcycles in order to make the experience of riding them more realistic.

 How to get a motorcycle has been described in more detail on a separate FAQ page.